|This, not Advent, is the true

 |Light is the

 pre-eminent symbol of Christmas.
-The Light Who is Christ was foreshadowed
+The Light Who is Christ was

-Candlemas celebrate Christ
+of the Epiphany and Candlemas celebrate Christ

 as Light of the World in even more explicit ways.

 ||In the Middle

-Ages, mystery plays were held on Christmas Eve which featured a Paradise
+Ages, mystery plays were held on Christmas Eve which featured a

-of Life.
+representing the Tree of Life.
 These Mystery plays were suppressed

 during the fifteenth century, but the faithful kept the "Paradise Tree"

-At another level of symbolism, Saint Boniface (675-754) chopped down an oak
+At another level of symbolism, Saint Boniface (675-754) chopped down an

-did this, he pointed out a small fir tree growing at its
+that when he did this, he pointed out a small fir tree growing at its

 base and said "This humble tree's wood is used to build your homes: let

 Christ be at the centre of your households.
 Its leaves remain evergreen

 in the darkest days: let Christ be your constant light.
 Its boughs

 reach out to embrace and its top points to heaven: let Christ be your

 used in wreaths as in ancient Roman times, is a symbol of victory and

 accomplishment, and came to be seen as a symbol of Christ's victory.
-Laurel

-meaning crowned with laurel, or accomplished.
+"laureate," meaning crowned with laurel, or accomplished.